Backward Differentiation Formula finite difference schemes for diffusion equations with an obstacle term: BDF obstacle schemes

 Let $\min(X,Y):=(\min(x_j,y_j))_j$ denote the minimum of two vectors $X=(x_j),Y=(y_j)$ of $\R^J$.
 For convenience, the scheme {\eqref{eq:BDF2scheme}} will also be written as follows:

 {with $I_J$ denoting the $J$-dimensional identity matrix.} (After subtracting $f^{n+1}$, a multiplication by $\frac{2\dt}{3}>0$ of the left part of the $\min$ term does not change the equation.)

-\begin{rem}[Newton's method.]
-As already mentioned before, the scheme can be solved by a semi-smooth Newton method.
-More precisely, denoting $B:=I_J+\frac{2}{3}\dt A$ (a real valued $J\times J$ matrix), $\oldbcoeff:= \frac{4}{3} u^n - \frac{1}{3} u^{n-1} - \frac{2}{3} \dt q^{n+1}{+\frac{2}{3} \dt f^{n+1}}$, {and $g:= \varphi^{n+1}+ f^{n+1}$,} the problem is to solve for $x\in \R^J$ \be \min (B x - \oldbcoeff, x- g)=0 \quad \mbox{in $\R^J$.} \ee The matrix $B$ satisfies the conditions of Remark \eqref{eq:newton} ensuring the convergence of Newton's algorithm {provided that $\frac{\dt}{\dx}|b|\leq\frac32+\dt r$}. \end{rem}
+\begin{rem}[Newton's method] As already mentioned before, the scheme can be solved by a semi-smooth Newton method {\cite{bok-mar-zid-2009}}.
+More precisely, denoting $B:=I_J+\frac{2}{3}\dt A$ (a real valued $J\times J$ matrix), $\oldbcoeff:= \frac{4}{3} u^n - \frac{1}{3} u^{n-1} - \frac{2}{3} \dt q^{n+1}{+\frac{2}{3} \dt f^{n+1}}$, {and $g:= \varphi^{n+1}+ f^{n+1}$,} the problem is to solve for $x\in \R^J$ \be \min (B x - \oldbcoeff, x- g)=0 \quad \mbox{in $\R^J$.} \ee The matrix $B$ satisfies the conditions of Remark {\ref{eq:newton}} ensuring the convergence of Newton's algorithm {provided that $\frac{\dt}{\dx}|b|\leq\frac32+\dt r$}. \end{rem}

-Results for the BDF second order obstacle scheme (BDF2) are given in Table~\ref{tab:BDF2-imp} {for $N=J$ and $N=J/10$ (larger time steps)} using the same parameters as {in} \eqref{eq:parameters}.
-These results show robustness of the scheme even for large time steps and also an improvement of the convergence with respect to the CN schemes (the order is closer to $2$ even for $N=J/10$). {Note that the results indicate second order convergence although by estimate \eqref{eq:BDF2imp} we can only expect second order convergence for solutions that are three times continuously differentiable with respect to time and four times continuously differentiable with respect to space.}
+Results for the {BDF2 obstacle} scheme are given in Table~\ref{tab:BDF2-imp} {for $N=J{+1}$ and $N={(}J{+1)}/10$ (larger time steps)} using the same parameters as {in} \eqref{eq:parameters}.
+These results show robustness of the scheme even for large time steps and also an improvement of the convergence with respect to the CN schemes (the order is closer to $2$ even for $N={(}J{+1)}/10$). {Note that the results indicate second order convergence although by estimate \eqref{eq:BDF2imp} we can only expect second order convergence for solutions that are three times continuously differentiable with respect to time and four times continuously differentiable with respect to space.}

-{ \begin{rem} (i) We have numerically observed that if we compute the first step with an implicit Euler obstacle scheme (BDF1) and the BDF2 scheme is otherwise unchanged for the next steps, then the results are not as clear as in Table~\eqref{tab:BDF2-imp} for $N=J/10$ (second order convergence does not appear clearly).
+\begin{rem} We have numerically observed that if we compute the first step with an {IE} obstacle scheme ({corresponding to} BDF1) and the BDF2 scheme is otherwise unchanged for the next steps, then the results are not as clear as in Table 3 (second order convergence does not appear clearly), and {with $N=(J+1)/10$ we observe rather first order convergence}. \end{rem}

-(ii) The derivatives $u_{xx}$ and $u_{x}$ are approximated by using 4th order finite difference approximations, as explained in Section~\ref{sec:5.2}, otherwise if we use the basic second order finite difference approximations, the second order convergence is not as clear as in Table~\eqref{tab:BDF2-imp} for $N=J/10$. \end{rem}